ezEngine/docs-src/pages/docs/assets/asset-profiles.md

 Below that the available asset profile configs are listed.
 These can affect various aspect of the engine:

+### Rendering Options

+This allows you to configure some general rendering options that shall be used on this target platform.
+For example, the [dynamic shadows](../graphics/lighting/dynamic-shadows.md).

 ### Render Pipelines

 Here you can specify what the *default* [render pipeline (TODO)](../graphics/render-pipeline-overview.md) should be.
 Different platforms have different rendering capabilities, so you may want to use a different pipeline to target that hardware best.